 Upload to your web host, the same way you might for a new web page or web page image.
 Doesn’t need to go anywhere in particular, just needs to be accessible by Google.

-Submit Sitemap URL to Google Webmaster Tools Follow this guide to make sure you submit your new XML Sitemap correctly.
+Submit Sitemap URL to Google Webmaster Tools Follow this guide to make sure you submit your new Video Sitemap correctly.

 When you add a new video to your sitemap, you will need to re-export, replace the version you have on your end, and re-submit to Google.
 Annoying, but if our hosting paradigm doesn't work for some reason, this might be a good solution!